Pazl27/dotfiles/README.md

 ## Description
 This repository contains my personal dotfiles.
 The hole configuration is based around the colortheme **gruvbox**.
 This is my first attempt on a linux rice.
 I'm using Hyprland as my window manager.
+This repostory contains configurations for the applications I use on a daily basis.
+It also contains a `.ideavimrc` file for the Vim emulation in IntelliJ IDEA.
+This configuration is used on my school laptop.
+I'm mostly using it for programming and browsing the web.
+It also conations my neovim configuration which is set up to work with go, python, rust and c++.

 ## Preview
 ![Preview](./screenshots/snapshot_2024-08-31_19-57-38.png)